waysidemapping/heirloom-map-tiles/SCHEMA.md

 ### Low zooms vs. high zooms

-Zoom level 12 is a magic threshold in Heirloom tiles.
+Zoom level 12 is a magic threshold in Beefsteak tiles.
 At z < 12, most features are aggregated and highly filtered for berevity.
 At z >= 12, most features correspond directly to OSM entities and contain a large number of attribute tags.

 ### Aggregation, filtering, and simplification

-The features in Heirloom tiles are intended to match the original OpenStreetMap data as closely as possible.
+The features in Beefsteak tiles are intended to match the original OpenStreetMap data as closely as possible.
 However, a certain loss of resolution is required in ordered to limit the size of the tiles.
 This is tuned toward cartography and is intended to have a limited impact on mapmakers.
 For example, line and area geometries are simplified with a tolerance matching the resolution of the tile, meaning the results should look nearly invisible to the user.
 This is done without regard to topology.

 ### Coastlines